usc-isi-i2/kgtk-browser/README.md

 ## Requirements

 * you need to install the kgtk and flask Python packages
-* download wikidata-20210215-dwd-browser.sqlite3.db.gz from the KGTK shared drive in the KGTK > datasets > wikidata-20210215-dwd folder; this database has been preloaded and indexed and should work out-of-the-box without requiring any of the data files it was constructed from
+* download wikidata-20210215-dwd-browser.sqlite3.db.gz  (about 16GB) from the KGTK shared drive in the KGTK > datasets > wikidata-20210215-dwd folder; this database has been preloaded and indexed and should work out-of-the-box without requiring any of the data files it was constructed from `rclone copy kgtk:datasets/wikidata-20210215-dwd/wikidata-20210215-dwd-browser.sqlite3.db.gz .`
 * uncompress the DB somewhere on your system which will require about 60GB of space; for best performance this should be on an SSD drive
-* edit DB_GRAPH_CACHE in kgtk_browser_config.py to point to that location
+* edit DB_GRAPH_CACHE in kgtk_browser_config.py to point to that location, or copy (or move) the uncompressed file to `./wikidata.sqlite3.db`.

 ## Running the web app